tonitaip-2020/lyrics-scroller/README.md

 Plays an audio file in terminal, during which the sung lines can be synchronized by pressing Enter.

 1. Install pre-requisites: simpleaudio (with `pip`) and ffmpeg.
-2. Run `$ python3 synchronizer.py audio.wav lyrics.txt --out aligned_lines.txt`
+2. Run `$ python3 synchronizer.py audio.wav lyrics.txt --out aligned_lines.csv`

+Outputs a .csv file with three columns: start time in seconds, end time in seconds, and text.

 ## timer.py